-MGMT 5112 [0.25 credit]
+MGMT 5112 [0.25 credit] Power and Influence

-Power and Influence
+Power and influence

 The role of power and influence in organizations.
 Sources of power, the effectiveness of various influence tactics, the implications of powerlessness, types of empowerment, organizational politics and fostering constructive versus destructive political behaviour in organizations.
 Precludes additional credit for BUSI 5101 (no longer offered).
 Prerequisite(s): MGMT 5100,